 X-ray examination is a common clinical method for evaluating the condition of grafted bone prior to dental implant placement.
-Even though this X-ray-based technique is noninvasive, it provides only low-resolution, two-dimensional images.
+Although the X-ray-based technique is noninvasive, it provides only low-resolution, two-dimensional images.
 Histology and histomorphometric techniques can be used to examine the bone mineral quality and trabecular-bone structure of grafted bone, but they can only provide one-time measurements that cannot be repeated on the same sample (Gedrange et al. 2005).
-In addition, only a few sections can be obtained by both X-ray and histomorphometric methods, and these two-dimensional images may not be representative of the entire specimen.
-The present study employed micro-CT and a 3D medical image processing system (Mimics software) to reconstruct and measure the precise 3D BMD and trabecular-structure indexes of grafted bone, in particular for maxillary sinus augmentation.
-This approach might provide more reliable information on how the autogenous bone graft transforms into the trabecular structure of grafted bone by quantifying both the BMD and the differences in BMD and morphological results between the grafted bone and its adjacent native bone.
+In addition, only a few sections can be obtained by both X-ray and histomorphometric methods and these twodimensional images may not be representative of the entire specimen.
+The present study employed micro-CT and a 3D medical image processing system (CTAN software) to reconstruct and measure the precise 3D BMD and trabecular-structure indexes of grafted bone, in particular for maxillary sinus augmentation.
+This approach might provide more reliable information on how the autogenous bone graft transforms into the trabecular structure of grafted bone by quantifying both the BMD and the differences in BMD